All our bones are connected! The

 an activity that requires thought about stretching tight hamstrings.
 These will be your homework.

-preferred way to loosen tight hamstrings?
+And what's an optimal way to loosen tight hamstrings?
 Exercise.
 Stretch those hamstrings!
 It sounds easy.
 Most

 people just work to touch their toes, but that may not be the best way address